 Before adding the certificate

-Before you begin to add the certificate, make sure the DNS of your domain is already pointing to DreamHost.
+Before you begin to add the certificate, make sure your domain is Fully Hosted and the DNS of your domain is already pointing to DreamHost.
 This means that either your Nameservers should be pointed to DreamHost, or your A records (www and non-www record) should be pointed to your domain's IP address (assuming your Nameservers are at a different company).

 This is because 'Let's Encrypt' adds a .well_known/ folder to your site to authenticate the certificate.
-If your site's DNS is not resolving to DreamHost, the certificate cannot create this folder to authenticate and your panel will display the following:
+If your site's DNS is not resolving to a Fully Hosted domain at DreamHost, the certificate cannot create this folder to authenticate and your panel will display the following:

 View the following sections to check your DNS values.